DRJ28/flight-booking/README.md

 Json list is presents at app\public\json\flightList.json

 #use case:
-selet flight from PUNE->MUMBAI on 28th of dec 2016(3 results) select return date for above on 29th of dec 2016(2 results)
+Selet flight from PUNE->MUMBAI on 28th of dec 2016(3 results)

+Select return date for above on 29th of dec 2016(2 results)